Chris Sacca

 Christopher Sacca (born May 12, 1975) is an American venture investor, company advisor, entrepreneur, and lawyer.
 He is the proprietor of Lowercase Capital, a venture capital fund in the United States that has invested in seed and early-stage technology companies such as Twitter, Uber, Instagram, Twilio, and Kickstarter, investments that resulted in his placement as No. 2 on Forbes' Midas List: Top Tech Investors for 2017.
 Sacca held several positions at Google Inc., where he led the alternative access and wireless divisions and worked on mergers and acquisitions.
 Between 2015 and 2020, he appeared as a "Guest Shark" on ABC's Shark Tank.
-In early 2017, Sacca announced that he was retiring from venture investing.In 2021, Sacca announced that he was back into venture investing with a focus on Climate issues.
+In early 2017, Sacca announced that he was retiring from venture investing.
+In 2021, Sacca announced that he was back into venture investing with a focus on climate issues.

 Early life and education

 Chris Sacca was born on May 12, 1975, and raised in Lockport, a suburb of Buffalo.
 His father was an attorney, while his mother was a professor at SUNY Buffalo State.
 Sacca is of Irish and Italian descent, with family originating from Calabria, Italy.
 Sacca's parents exposed him to a variety of interests, and he recalls being pulled out of school to attend science museums and book-readings.
+His brother is actor Brian Sacca.

 Sacca attended The Edmund A. Walsh School of Foreign Service at Georgetown University in Washington, D.C.
 He spent semesters abroad at the Pontificia Universidad Católica del Ecuador in Quito, Ecuador, University College Cork, in Cork, Ireland, and the Universidad Complutense in Madrid, Spain.
 He graduated in 1997 cum laude with a B.S. in foreign service and was an Edmund Evans Memorial Scholar as well as a Weeks Family Foundation Scholar.
 He was a member of The Tax Lawyer law review and was honored as the school's Philip A. Ryan and Ralph J. Gilbert Memorial Scholar.
 He recalls that he managed to graduate without attending class, obtaining class notes by throwing an annual keg party where entry required classmates to dump their notes in a bin.
 He graduated from Georgetown University with a Juris Doctor cum laude in law and technology in 2000.